 This test is most often done to determine when a woman will ovulate to assist in difficulty in getting pregnant.
 For women with a 28-day menstrual cycle, this release normally occurs between days 11 and 14.

 If you have an irregular menstrual cycle, the kit can help you tell when you are ovulating.

 The ovulation home test may also be used to help you adjust doses of certain medicines such as infertility drugs.

 A positive result indicates an "LH surge."
 This is a sign that ovulation may soon occur.

 Rarely, false positive results can occur.
 This means the test kit may falsely predict ovulation.

-Talk to your health care provider if you are unable to detect a surge or do not become pregnant after using the kit for several months.
+Talk to your provider if you are unable to detect a surge or do not become pregnant after using the kit for several months.
 You may need to see an infertility specialist.

 Luteinizing hormone urine test (home test); Ovulation prediction test; Ovulation predictor kit; Urinary LH immunoassays; At-home ovulation prediction test; LH urine test